RafalManka/LibGDX-Dagger2/README.md

     }
 }
 ```
 Create a component.
-In order for any of the modules to be able to use @Singleton annotation you
+To enable any of the modules to use the @Singleton annotation, your component
-need to annotate your component with that annotation as well.
+must be annotated with the same.
 This is how you declare a scope.
-Next,
+Subsequently, declare all your
-declare all your modules inside the @Component annotation.
-Create inject method that takes the Game
+modules within the @Component annotation.
+Proceed to create an injection method that accepts 'Game'
-as a parameter, this will allow us to pass our game object to dagger so it can fulfill all our
+as a parameter, which will allow us to provide our game object to Dagger for the fulfillment of all
-dependencies.
-Create factory method that returns ScreenComponent.Factory, we will create this class
+our dependencies.
+Generate a factory method that returns a ScreenComponent.Factory instance.
+We
-in a moment.
+will create this class shortly.
 ```java
 @Singleton
 @Component(modules = {